The Ultimate Guide to Christmas lights in Oregon (2023)

 There are multiple options for viewing this parade.
 You can simply find a spot to stand on the river bank and watch.
 However, a cozier option many people choose is to watch the parade from one of the restaurants or hotels that line the Columbia and Willamette Rivers in Portland.

 If you visit the Christmas Ships Parade website, you’ll find a schedule listing the parade route, as well as good restaurants and hotels along the route.
 Just be sure to make your reservations early, as some may start to fill up as much as a year in advance!

 Cost: Free to $$$?, dependent upon where you choose to watch the parade from.
 The Christmas Ships Parade is supported solely by donations, so if you go, considered making a donation online.

-Lions, reindeer, and polar bears, oh my!
 Ok, so this is not exactly Christmas lights in Oregon, but Pittock Mansion has a beautiful holiday display each year.
-This year’s theme is “Critters Make Merry,” where you’ll find reindeer, mice, and more.
-Explore Henry Pittock’s Mansion decorated for the holidays and catch a breath taking view of Portland from the mansion’s grounds.
+This year’s theme is “Winter Wonderland,” where you’ll find snow angels, gingerbread, snowmen and more.
+Explore Henry Pittock’s Mansion decorated for the holidays and catch a breathtaking view of Portland from the mansion’s grounds.

 Silverton Christmas Market at the Oregon Garden Resort